flutter/website/src/get-started/fwe/state-management.md

 ```

-This model does not use any Flutter primitives or make any assumptions
+This model doesn't use any Flutter primitives or make any assumptions
-about the platform it's running on,
+about the platform it's running on;
 its only job is to fetch or update the count using its HTTP client.
 This allows the model to be implemented with a Mock or Fake in unit tests,
 and defines clear boundaries between your app's low-level components and the